 Students should take opportunities to present a poster or a topic of research at a conference.
-To obtain financial support to present at a conference (other than through your program) or to engage in comparable creative activity at a professional meeting, visit Presentation Fellowship.
+To obtain financial support to present at a conference (other than through the program) or to engage in comparable creative activity at a professional meeting, visit Presentation Fellowship.

-For information about the Council of Southern Graduate Schools (CSGS) thesis and dissertation awards, see their website: www.csgs.org/ > Awards.
+For information about the Council of Southern Graduate Schools (CSGS) thesis and dissertation awards, see their website.